code42/py42/docs/userguides/searches.md

     >>> sdk = py42.sdk.from_local_account("https://console.us.code42.com", "my_username", "my_password")

 You will need to use `~file_event_query.FileEventQuery` with`~query_filter.FilterGroup` objects as positional arguments to build up a query.
-Filters can be put into an iterable and unpacked into `FileEvetQuery.any()` using the `*` operator:
+There are Filters can be put into an iterable and unpacked into `FileEvetQuery.any()` using the `*` operator:

     >>> filters = [Source.eq("GMAIL"), Actor.is_in(["foo@example,com", "baz@example.com"])]